Appearance

 Take a look at the Variables section for more information on how global and local variables work and on how to properly use them in your prompts.

-On the top right of the left panel on the prompt page you can find a preview button that will let you see how your compiled prompt will look like when it is sent to the API provider.
-The preview is in plain text and should have variable values substituted in.
+On the Prompt page, next ot the "Generate" button, you can find Preview, which will let you inspect how your Prompt will look like when it is compiled and sent to the inference API.
+The Preview is in plain text and has Variable values filled in.

-Directly below the dialog title you'll see a random-looking alphanumeric sequence marked with a icon.
-This is the prompt's unique fingerprint.
-The fingerprint is a SHA-256 hash of the plain text version of the compiled prompt.
+In the Preview dialog you'll also see a random-looking alphanumeric sequence marked with a icon.
+This is the Prompt's unique Fingerprint, a SHA-256 hash derived from the plain text version of its compiled content.